spawaskar-cora/cora-docs/docs/user-guide/file-export-import/index.md

 ## File Manager

 All files exported and imported into CoRA can be accessed at a central location called the File Manager.
 The file(s) that you just exported will be located here after CoRA completes the file export job.
-To access the File Manager, navigage to Left Sidebar Menu -\> File Export/Import-\> File Manager.
+To access the File Manager, navigate to Left Sidebar Menu -\> File Export/Import-\> File Manager.

 ![Navigate File Manager](media/file-manager-navigate.png)